canonical/craft-cli/docs/tutorials.rst

     Global options:
-           -h, --help:  Show this help message and exit -v, --verbose:  Show debug information and be more verbose -q, --quiet:  Only show warnings and errors, not progress
+           -h, --help:  Show this help message and exit -v, --verbose:  Show progress, warnings, and errors: equivalent to '--verbosity=verbose' -q, --quiet:  Only show warnings and errors: equivalent to '--verbosity=quiet'
           --verbosity:  Set the verbosity level to 'quiet', 'brief', 'verbose', 'debug' or 'trace'",